RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

-You'll want to compile from a MacOS or Linux machine, compiling from native Windows in theory is possible, but none of the asset scripts are designed to run on Windows (you can cross-compile the Windows server/client binaries from a better operating system like Linux or MacOS).
+You'll want to compile from a MacOS or Linux machine, compiling from native Windows in theory is possible, but none of the asset scripts are designed to run on Windows, you can cross-compile the Windows server/client binaries from a better operating system like Linux or MacOS.
 If you only have a Windows machine see "Windows Builds" below (TL;DR use WSL).

 ### Compile From Source (No Docker)